eucalyptus/architecture/features/elb/4.4/ELB-SWF-ARCHITECTURAL-ANALYSIS.md

 Because SWF maintains ELB's service states and coordinates the access from distributed services, loadbalancing-backend (CLC) service can be safely removed.
 There will be 'loadbalancing' services hosted on UFS.

 Security
-* The existing [[protocol|ELB-SSL-Specification]] for credential exchange (to support downloading a user's server certificate) will not change.
+* The existing [[protocol|elb-4.0-SSL-Server-Certificates]] for credential exchange (to support downloading a user's server certificate) will not change.
 In summary,
     * A new RSA keypair is generated and passed down to the loadbalancer VM after encryption using NODE's keypair.
     * IAM service signs the keypair to certify that it can be used to download IAM user's server certificate
     * When a HTTPS/SSL listener is created, the loadbalancer VM requests iam:downloadServerCertificate with the public part of the keypair and the signature it generated in the step above